JuhinJim2/Road-Traffic-Data-ETL/README.md

 2. Extract data from a tsv file
 3. Extract data from a fixed-width file
 4. Transform the data
-5. oad the transformed data into the staging area
+5. Load the transformed data into the staging area